 Conveniently located in Fashion Island Newport Beach

-Weiss Cosmetic & Laser Procedures has been based in Newport Beach since 1987.
+Weiss Cosmetic & Laser Procedures, Under Eyelid Surgery Newport Beach clinic has been around since 1987.
 Although patients come from all over the world, the bulk of our “family” lives here in Newport Beach and surrounding cities, such as Corona Del Mar, Costa Mesa, Huntington Beach, Laguna Beach, Laguna Niguel, Dana Point and Irvine, to name a few.
 We greatly appreciate the fact that our local patients repeatedly refer friends and family members to our offices.
 It’s through their trust and kindness that our business has thrived.

 Frequently Asked Questions